Ken Rutherford (political scientist)

 Kenneth R. Rutherford is an American political science professor at James Madison University, co-founder of the Survivor Corps (a group that helps victims of war), and a researcher in the field of political science.
 He is a member of the International Campaign to Ban Landmines, which was the recipient of the 1997 Nobel Peace Prize.
-Rutherford has served as the Director of the James Madison University Center for International Stabilization and Recovery, a Peace Corps Volunteer in Mauritania (1987-1989), a UNHCR Emergency Refugee Coordinator in Senegal (1989), and a humanitarian emergency relief officer in northern Kenya and Somalia (1993).
+Rutherford has served as the Director of the James Madison University Center for International Stabilization and Recovery, a Peace Corps Volunteer in Mauritania (1987–1989), a United Nations High Commissioner for Refugees Emergency Refugee Coordinator in Senegal (1989), and a humanitarian emergency relief officer in northern Kenya and Somalia (1993).
 In 2024, Rutherford taught at Hue University in Vietnam as a Fulbright Scholar Fellow.

 International work

-While studying political science at the University of Colorado in the mid-1980s, Rutherford decided to work in international development.
+While studying political science at the University of Colorado Boulder in the mid-1980s, Rutherford decided to work in international development.
 Since graduating in 1985, he has worked for international aid agencies in Bosnia, Kenya, Mauritania, Senegal and Somalia, and was a Fulbright Scholar in Jordan and Vietnam.

 Rutherford began his international career as a Peace Corps volunteer in Mauritania (1987–1989).
 During this period he was contracted by the United Nations High Commissioner for Refugees to assist in refugee camps on the border between Mauritania and Senegal.

-He returned to the US to earn his MBA at the University of Colorado, then in 1993 went to work for the International Rescue Committee in Kenya and Somalia, where he was injured by a landmine.
+He returned to the United States to earn his Executive Master of Business Administration at the University of Colorado, then in 1993 went to work for the International Rescue Committee in Kenya and Somalia, where he was injured by a landmine.

 Together with Jerry White he co-founded Landmine Survivors Network in 1995 which later became Survivor Corps.
 He and White accompanied Princess Diana on her last humanitarian mission to visit landmine survivors in Bosnia-Herzegovina in August 1997, only three weeks before her death.
 Rutherford was a prominent leader in the International Campaign to Ban Landmines which won the 1997 Nobel Peace Prize.
 In 2000, he earned his doctorate in political science from Georgetown University.

 He was associate professor of political science at Missouri State University from 2002 until 2010.
 In 2005, Rutherford went to Jordan on a Fulbright Fellowship where he taught international politics at the University of Jordan in Amman.

 In 2008, Rutherford played a role in the drafting of the Convention on the Rights of Persons with Disabilities and the Convention on Cluster Munitions.
 He was a board member of Survivor Corps until it closed in September 2010.

 In February 2010, Rutherford became Director of the Center for International Stabilization and Recovery (CISR), which includes the Mine Action Information Center, at James Madison University.
 In his capacity as CISR Director, he oversaw and participated in post-conflict missions and projects in numerous countries worldwide, including Burundi, Iraq, Tajikistan and Vietnam.